irgordon/aperture-pro/README.md

 No direct file access — all via storage adapter

-📄 License
+License

-Commercial license.
-All rights reserved.
+Commercial license.All rights reserved.

-💬 Support
+Support

 For support, feature requests, or custom integrations, contact your Aperture Pro development team.